Newforma Blog

 Many automated clash detection tools are not designed to manage the coordination aspect.

 For example, not every discipline on a project may have a license for Autodesk Navisworks.
 However, there are options to resolve technology disparities.
-Solutions provided by Newforma and BIM Track (a Newforma company) allow different collaborators to share information even if they don’t use the same software.
+Solutions provided by Newforma allow different collaborators to share information even if they don’t use the same software.

-BIM Track is a platform that ties in with Navisworks to coordinate the resolution of clashes (among other functions).
-BIM track takes the results of any clash detection and converts them into coordination issues.
+Newforma’s Building Information Modeling (BIM) functionality ties in with Autodesk Navisworks to coordinate the resolution of clashes (among other functions).
+It takes the results of any clash detection and converts them into coordination issues.
 Those issues are then available centrally to the whole team, which facilitates communication between stakeholders.
 Any stakeholder can reply, comment, or resolve the issues that have been assigned to them directly, and every participant in the project is made aware of the state of the project.

 Start by assigning responsibility.